OPTOMAP - ULTRA-WIDEFIELD RETINAL IMAGING

 California AF Optomap

-Stonewire uses the newest California AF Optomap model which images the eye faster than previous generations, allowing younger and older patients to be imaged in just seconds.
+Stonewire uses the California AF Optomap model which images the eye faster than previous generations, allowing younger and older patients to be imaged in just seconds.

 The California is the first Optomap to incorporate both composite colour and autofluorescence imaging.
 You can see an example below of the difference in the images.
 The autofluorescence image provides us with another tool in trying to determine the cause of underlying vision complaints.
 It can help our eye doctors uncover problems that would previously gone undiagnosed or explained.